yisela/baexandra/README.md

 - Show cute animals
 - Show links to assets

-At the moment I'm only running on a local server, so I might not be online at all times.
-If you can see me in Slack, type *Commands* to see what I can do.
+I live in Heroku, so I have to sleep 6 hours a day, and do so at night (when else?)
+If you can see me online in Slack, type *Commands* to see what I can do.

 [heroku]: http://www.heroku.com
 [hubot]: http://hubot.github.com